cbonoz/future22/README.md

 CareerBridge
 ---

+CareerBridge is an adult learner pairing platform to improve accountability and outcomes

 Bridge from adult learner to the top of your field.

 Proposal submission to the <a href="https://www.luminarylightbox.com/FutureFinderChallenge/" target="_blank">FutureFinder 2022 Challenge</a>